BorisovMaksim/TtsQuality/README.md

 Subjectivaely, I don't hear a lot of change in emotion.
 Interestingly, the scores indicate that the model with `Enthusiastic` description performs better in terms of intelligibility, quality and diversity.
+There is a problem that `jenny TTS` sometimes generetes only part of the sentence.
+Maybe the `Enthusiastic` description allows model to generate full sentences more frequently.

 ## Conclusion